Noise-Adaptive Regularization for Robust Multi-Label Remote Sensing Image Classification: Experimental Results

 \section{Experimental Results}

 The experimental results are organized as follows.
 In \Cref{sec:label_handling}, we analyze different label handling strategies to examine the impact of label entry deactivation and pseudo-label correction through flipping under controlled noise conditions.
 This study aims to show that simple pseudo-label flipping is suboptimal in \gls{MLC}, thereby establishing the need for a correction mechanism that adapts to the specific noise type.
 In \Cref{sec:main_comparison}, we present a comprehensive comparison with existing methods across diverse datasets, noise types, and corruption levels, demonstrating that the proposed method consistently achieves state-of-the-art performance.
 In \Cref{sec:sensitivity_analysis}, we analyze how the confidence threshold parameters affect the robustness and generalization performance of the proposed method.
-Finally, in \Cref{sec:uniform_noise}, we evaluate the method under the uniform noise assumption to verify its robustness in alternative noise scenarios.
+In \Cref{sec:uniform_noise}, we evaluate the method under the uniform noise assumption to verify its robustness in alternative noise scenarios.
+Finally, in \Cref{sec:realworld_noise}, we evaluate the proposed method on a large-scale \gls{RS} dataset with naturally occurring label noise to examine its robustness beyond controlled synthetic corruption settings.